Four reasons why your phone is slowing down and ultimately becomes unusable

 It turns out that your once slick and fast, top of the line phone won’t always be running at top speed.
 Over time there are a number of different problems and quirks of technology that can result in your phone slowing down and potentially not working altogether.

-Read on to find out why your device may be slowing down and a few things you can do from home that may speed it back up again.
+Read on to find out why your handset may be slowing down and a few things you can do from home that may speed your phone back up again.

 Running too many apps in the background